 Additionally, Delta places value on the involvement of family members in the therapeutic process.
 Family sessions will focus upon ways your condition has impacted others as well as ways your family can be there to support you in your treatment.
 We’ll provide contacts to community resources available to your loved ones to allow them to continue to heal.

 In addition to traditional therapeutic modalities, Delta offers experiential treatments.
 These may include:

 - Therapeutic activities

 - Nutrition and wellness counseling

 - Spiritual guidance

 Continuing Care – What Happens Next?

-If you’re not quite ready to leave the structure of an inpatient program, we offer a residential program to allow you to continue your healing there, away from the stresses of everyday life.
-In the event that you’re ready to leave behind the structured environment, we offer two ongoing outpatient programs to fit your needs.
+If you’re not quite ready to leave the structure of inpatient care, we offer a residential treatment option to allow you to continue your healing there, away from the stresses of everyday life.
+In the event that you’re ready to leave behind the structured environment, we offer two ongoing outpatient treatment options to fit your needs.
 Our Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP) can help individuals who can still benefit from a semi-structured environment.
 If you’ve decided that you are ready to return home, we’ll provide referrals to our outpatient clinic and connect you with available community resources.